robovm/robovm-docs/en/walkthroughs/ib-basics/ib-basics.md

 [:3:] When designing interfaces with Interface Builder, we visually connect views and their events with outlets and actions of the view controller.
 In order for this to work, Interface Builder needs to know the view controllers Objective-C class name.
 This can be signified via the `@CustomClass` annotation, which lets you specify the name by which Interface Builder will refer to the view controller.

+### Synchronizing the RoboVM Project with Xcode

 Behind the scenes, RoboVM has to do additional work to make the bridge between your Java code and Interface Builder work:

-* The plugin creates an Xcode project with references to the `Info.plist.xml` file, resources and view controllers.
+* RoboVM creates an Xcode project with references to the `Info.plist.xml` file, resources and view controllers.
-* The plugin has to translate a controller's Java class, its actions and outlets into Objective-C header files.
-Xcode and Interface Builder use this information to figure out which actions and outlets are available from a view controller.
+* RoboVM translates a controller's Java class, its actions and outlets into Objective-C header files.
+* RoboVM synchronizes changes between Xcode and your project bi-directionally, such as modifications to the `Info.plist.xml` file or changes to a view controller class.

 All of this happens in the background.
-Every time you save changes to a relevant file in your project, RoboVM will update the corresponding Xcode project.
-You can view this work in the RoboVM console in Eclipse or IDEA:
+Every time you save changes to a relevant file in your project, RoboVM will update the Xcode or RoboVM project.
+You can catch a glimpse at this in the RoboVM console in Eclipse or IDEA:

 ![images/ib-integator.png](images/ib-integator.png)

 ## Xcode Basics

+### Opening the Xcode Project
 Both the RoboVM plugin for Eclipse and the plugin for Intellij IDEA allow you to open storyboard files from within the respective IDE.

-Simply double click the `Main.storyboard` file in the `resources/Base.lproj/` folder.
-You can also open the Xcode project of your app by right clicking your RoboVM module/project and selecting _Open Xcode Project_ from the context menu.
+* In Eclipse/IDEA, double click the `Main.storyboard` file in the `resources/Base.lproj/` folder _OR_
+* In Eclipse/IDEA, right clicking your RoboVM module/project and selecting _Open Xcode Project_ from the context menu.

 ![images/xcode.png](images/xcode.png)